Fraud Prevention Tips

 Consider using a password manager.
 Programs or Web services like RoboForm (Windows only) or Lastpass (Windows and Mac) let you create a different very strong password for each of your sites.
 But you only have to remember the one password to access the program or secure site that stores your passwords for you.

 Consider using multi-factor authentication.
 Many services offer an option to verify your identity if someone logs on to your account from an unrecognized device.
-The typical method is to send a text or other type of message to a mobile device registered to you with a code you need to type in to verity it’s really you.
-In most cases, you will not be required to use this code when logging on from a known device such as your own computer, tablet or phone.
+The typical method is to send a text or other type of message to a mobile device registered to you with a code you need to type in to verify it’s really you.

 Don’t fall for “phishing” attacks.
 Be very careful before clicking on a link (even if it appears to be from a legitimate site) asking you to log in, change your password or provide any other personal information.
 It might be legit or it might be a “phishing” scam where the information you enter goes to a hacker.
 When in doubt, log on manually by typing what you know to be the site’s URL into your browser window.